adinha19/movies-app/README.md

 - after year /year/
 - before year /year/
 - year /year/
-I know this is not the best way to implement this kind of search by common terms, but this was the first time i encountered a problem like this.
+I know this is not the best way to implement this kind of search by common terms, but this was the first time I encountered a problem like this.

 ## Application's main features:
 - Easy to use